Why measuring rainfall mm

 **Measurement Standards**

-Meteorological data relies on standardized observation methods, and using millimeters adheres to these norms.
-This consistency enhances the reliability and accuracy of collected data, which plays a crucial role in weather research and forecasting.
+Meteorological data relies on standardized rain gauge observation methods, and using millimeters adheres to these norms.
+This consistency makes the data we collect more trustworthy and precise.
+This is very important for weather research and forecasting.

 **Historical Relevance**